Baltic German nobility: History

 Apart from the landed estate owners, the rural Mittelstand dependent upon the old estates was severely affected.
 The expropriation of agrarian banks by the State also hit the Baltic Germans, who controlled/owned them.
 Paul Schiemann's later polemic against the Bank of Latvia came to the conclusion that 90% of Baltic Germans wealth had gone into the coffers of the Latvian State.
 The USA Commissioner to the Baltic in 1919 wrote of the Estonians: "German Balts are their pet aversion, more so really than the Bolsheviks".
 His comment conveys the extreme position of the Baltic peoples on the subject of the Baltic Barons.
 The dispossessed Germans drifted to the cities and towns.
 The new left-wing government in Berlin was unsympathetic to their kin in the Baltic States and was criticized by Baron Wrangel, who from March 1919 had increasingly assumed the role of spokesman for the German Balts at the German Foreign Ministry (Auswartiges Amt) and argued that the internationally recognised Treaty of Nystad guaranteed the position of the German minority in the Baltic.

-The Baltic Barons and the Baltic Germans in general were given the new and lasting label of Auslandsdeutsch by the Auswärtiges Amt who now grudgingly entered into negotiations with the Baltic governments on their behalf, especially in relation to compensation for their ruination.
-Of the 84,000 German Balts, some 20,000 emigrated to Germany during the course of 1920-21.
+The Baltic Barons and the Baltic Germans in general were given the new and lasting label of Auslandsdeutsch by the German foreign ministry who negotiated with the Baltic governments on their behalf, especially in relation to compensation for their ruination.
+Of the 84,000 German Balts, some 20,000 emigrated to Germany during the course of 1920–21.
 More followed during the inter-war years.

 Nowadays, it is possible to find the descendants of the Baltic nobility all around the world.